-A repair cost waiver is only available to low and moderate income motorists whose vehicles fail the Visible Smoke Test and the following conditions are met:
+A repair cost waiver is only available to low and moderate-income consumers whose vehicles fail the Visible Smoke Test and the following conditions are met:

-- Low Income The motor vehicle owner has a household income that meets the CAP low income eligibility standard. - Moderate Income The vehicle owner has a household income greater than the limit for CAP low income eligibility, but less than or equal to 225% of the federal Poverty Guidelines. - Moderate Income The motor vehicle owner is not receiving any form of public assistance from any agency. - The motor vehicle owner's household income has been verified in accordance with paragraph (2) of subsection (b) of Section 3394.6. - The motor vehicle's required emissions control equipment is not missing and has not been rendered partially inoperative or inoperative as a result of tampering.
+- Low Income The motor vehicle owner has a household income that meets the CAP low income eligibility standard. - Moderate Income The vehicle owner has a household income greater than the limit for CAP low income eligibility, but less than or equal to 225% of the Federal poverty guidelines. - Moderate Income The motor vehicle owner is not receiving any form of public assistance from any agency. - The motor vehicle owner's household income has been verified in accordance with paragraph (2) of subsection (b) of CCR section 3394.6. - The motor vehicle's required emissions control equipment is not missing and has not been rendered partially inoperative or inoperative as a result of tampering.

-Note: Customers may be eligible for the Consumer Assistance Program (CAP) discussed in section 1.8.0.
+Note: Customers may be eligible for CAP (see section 1.8.0).
 Always inform customers about CAP options before beginning diagnosis and repair.

-H&S § 44015, § 44017, CCR § 3340.43, 3394.6
+H&S §§ 44015, 44017, CCR §§ 3340.43, 3394.6

-Customer Authorization
+1.9 Customer Authorization